 The philosophy behind Kali Majapahit is that Martial Arts training is not only about physical skills, focus and self-confidence, but also about reaching challenging goals, and building up our health and energy level.
 Every class will emphasize 3 aspects of the Art: Self-defense/Martial Arts, Health (including nutrition, posture correction, breathing, etc.), and Personal Growth.
 A comprehensive rotating curriculum makes our very efficient and unique Martial Art system accessible to anyone.

-Kali Majapahit – Southeast Asian Martial Arts was founded in Tahiti in 1998 and opened its current headquarters in Singapore in 2006 where it has been running programs for adults and children as well as special programs for private organizations, government and law enforcement agencies.
+Kali Majapahit (KM) is a Southeast Asian Martial Arts system with elements of Filipino Kali, Indonesian Silat, Muay Thai and Hakka Kuntao.
+KM was founded in Tahiti in 1998 and opened its current headquarters in Singapore in 2006 where it has been running programs for adults and children as well as special programs for private organizations, government and law enforcement agencies.

-Our Founder, Punong Guro Fred Evrard has been a martial artist for about 40 years, teaching them for more 25 years, and owns 14 Black Belts and Instructor certificates in different styles of Martial Arts.
-Fred is also a CQC (Close Quarter Combat) instructor for different Law Enforcement Agencies all over the world, a former Red Beret (Paratrooper) in the French Army and a security and anti-terrorism consultant for the French Ministry of Defense.
+Our Founder, Punong Guro Fred Evrard has been a martial artist for 40 years, teaching them for more than 25 years, and owns 14 Black Belts and Instructor certificates.
+Fred is also a CQC (Close Quarter Combat) instructor for different Law Enforcement Agencies all over the world, a former Red Beret (Paratrooper) in the French Army and a knife-defense and counter-terrorism consultant for the French Ministry of Defense.

-Kali Majapahit was created based on Punong Guro Fred Evrard’s extensive exposure to various martial arts and self-defense systems.
-KM later evolved to build its own identity and concepts, together with a strong emphasis on health and personal development.
+Kali Majapahit was created based on Punong Guro Fred Evrard’s extensive exposure to various martial arts, which he combined and borrowed the most effective concepts as a base for our system.
+It later evolved to build its own identity and concepts, together with a strong emphasis on health and personal development.

 - KADENA DE MANO (Empty-hands/Self-defense) is a very efficient sub-system for CQC (Close Quarter Combat), and teaches how to flow from one movement to another, using punches, palm strikes, elbows, knees, head-butts, take-downs, etc. Kadena de Mano was founded by Filipino Master Max Sarmiento; it means “chain of the hands”.